That letter was actually the first out of many, not that Tony would ever know about it.

 "So I got your bike going," Tony said, handing him a mug of freshly made coffee.

-Tony's jaw set and he turned his attention to the pan on the stove, and for a moment Steve wondered if he had gotten it all wrong.
-But if he didn't want him out, why else would have Tony gone out of his way to fix the bike as soon as possible?
+Tony set his jaw and turned his attention to the pan on the stove, and for a moment Steve wondered if he had gotten it all wrong.
+But if Tony didn't want him out, why else would he have gone out of his way to fix the bike as soon as possible?

 They didn't say anything during breakfast.